xionix3/FHB-Tricentis-Insurance-Calculator/README.md

 ## Description

 This is an example project automating the Tricentis Insurance Calculator app.
-Is uses the [WebdriverIO](https://webdriver.io/) to automate the insurance calculator app on the following platforms:
+Is uses [WebdriverIO](https://webdriver.io/) to automate the Tricentis insurance calculator app on the following platforms:
 * Android
 * iOS
 * Web